Skip to main content

 Operational Notes:

-• Store password values in a secrets manager and inject them via environment variables or configuration management tools.
+• Store password values in a secrets manager and inject them via environment variables or configuration management tools — never commit plaintext credentials.

-• Validate connectivity immediately after creation using SELECT 1 FROM remote_pg; to catch authentication or routing failures before application deployment.
+• Validate connectivity immediately after creation using a foreign table query (see below) to catch authentication or routing failures before application deployment.

 Creating Foreign Tables & Schema Mapping